 Vikram joined Watsi on December 30th, 2013.
 21 other people also joined Watsi on that day!
-Vikram's most recent donation traveled 8,500 miles to support Tabitha, a single mom from Kenya, to fund a mastectomy to treat breast cancer.
+Vikram's most recent donation traveled 8,500 miles to support Hannah, a mom of two young children from Kenya, to fund a mastectomy.

-Srey Pov is a 28-year-old rice farmer from Cambodia.
-She has one daughter, and enjoys watching television in her free time.
-When she was fourteen years old, Srey Pov had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
-For this reason, Srey Pov experiences discharge, pain, hearing loss, and tinnitus.
-She cannot communicate clearly with others and she often experiences discomfort.
-Srey Pov traveled to our medical partner's care center to receive treatment.
-On November 19, she will undergo a myringoplasty procedure in her right ear.
-During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
+Sophea is a 29-year-old tailor from Cambodia.
+In her free time, she enjoys listening to music and watching movies on television.
+When she was three years old, Sophea had an ear infection.
+This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
+For this reason, Sophea experiences hearing loss, headache, ear infection, discharge, and itchiness.
+She is unable to hear others and finds it difficult to communicate with those around her.
+Sophea traveled to our medical partner's care center to receive treatment.
+On November 18th, she will undergo a mastoidectomy procedure in her right ear.
+During this procedure, ENT surgeons will remove the cholesteatoma.
+Our medical partner, Children's Surgical Centre, is requesting $842 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-"I hope that after surgery, my wife will be able to hear clearly again and I will not have to worry about her ears being infected." -Srey Pov's Husband
+Sophea said, "I hope that after the operation, my hearing will improve and the ear infection will stop."